WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/S6 - Petra-fied.md

 	1. As we go through the tunnel, [It Is Pitch Dark](https://www.youtube.com/watch?v=4nigRT2KmCE), but we're all able to see in the darkness.
 	2. [[Drakkenheim/_Players/Argoth Calamenthe\|Argoth]] hears voices, and around a corner, spies a group of [[Drakkenheim/Creatures/Ratlings\|Ratlings]]
 		1. There is a large one, rubbing his front paws^[Paws?
 Hands?], and talking to himself, and telling stories of his adventures
 	3. We sneak past them, and in another chamber, several rats are kneeling around a glowing effigy of an obese, demonic rat.
-They are chanting, and burning a foul, acrid incense, mumbling a garbled pigin-common
+They are chanting, and burning a foul, acrid incense, mumbling a garbled pidgin-common
 	4. As we are sneaking past, [[Drakkenheim/_Players/Weela Ewidlyr\|Weela]] trips up, and all the rats scatter!
 		1. We manage to kill one and wound two others, but [[Drakkenheim/_Players/Weela Ewidlyr\|Weela]] and [[Drakkenheim/_Players/Echo Starcaller\|Echo]] give chase
 			1. The large rat we passed earlier wears a grown, has [[Drakkenheim/Artifacts and Mythic Items/Delirium\|Delirium]] for teeth, and panics, claiming there must be 10 or more attackers